SimonNoe/myotube-analyzer-app/Manual.md

 # Myotube Analyzer Manual
-This manual contains installation instructions and user guidelines for performing analyses with the Myotube Analyzer app.
+This manual contains installation instructions and intructions + guidelines for performing analyses with the Myotube Analyzer app.
 Technical details can be found in the publication about this app: (link)

 ## Installation
 1. Download and run the installer for your operating system (Mac or Windows)